• Home

 • Location: 3, South Street, Xincheng District, Xi’an City, Shaanxi Province

-• How to get to: Usually, tourists take metro line 2Ā to Yongningmen Station and enter from the Yongning Gate.
+• How to Get There: Usually, visitors take metro line 2 to Yongningmen Station and enter from the Yongning Gate.

-• Best time to visit: March to June & SeptemberĀ to November
+• Best Time to Visit: March to June & September to November

-TheĀ Xi’an City WallĀ is the most completeĀ ancient city wallĀ that still survives in China, often called the ā€œOpen-air Museum of Ming Dynasty Historyā€.
-This 14th-century, 12-meter-tall fortification stretches 13.7 kilometers around the old city, with impressive watchtowers and gates.
+The Xi’an City WallĀ is the most complete ancient city wallĀ that still survives in China, often called the ā€œOpen-air Museum of Ming Dynasty Historyā€.
+This 14th-century, 12-meter-tall fortification stretches 13.7km around the old city, with impressive watchtowers and gates.
 Renting a bicycle to circle the entire wall is the most authentic way to experience this ancient defensive system.

 The best time to visit is early morning or late afternoon, when you can walk or bike along the wide ramparts in comfortable temperatures while enjoying panoramic city views.
-The Yongning Gate is the main entrance and it is particularly lively in the evenings with cultural performances.
+The Yongning Gate is the main entrance and is particularly lively in the evenings, with many cultural performances taking place there.

 Travel Tips:

-1. With only afew shady spots, it is highly recommended toĀ take precautions against the sun and bringĀ drinking water if visiting during the day.
+1. With only a few shady spots, we strongly recommend taking precautions against the sun and bringing drinking water if visiting during the day.

-2. If you have a tight schedule, just ascend from the Yongning Gate and walk eastward or westward for a distance of 1-2 watchtowers to explore the essence of the City Wall.
+2. If you have a tight schedule, just go up from the Yongning Gate and walk eastward or westward for a distance of 1-2 watchtowers to explore the essence of the City Wall.

-3. Time and expense for cycling: About 1.5 – 2 hours to cover the entire section; CNY 45 for a separate bicycle; CNY 90 for a tandem bicycle.
+3. Time and cost for cycling: About 1.5 – 2 hours to cover the entire section; 45 CNY for a separate bicycle; 90 CNY for a tandem bicycle.

 Recommended Xi’an Tour includes Xi’an City Wall: